gem5/website/_pages/documentation/gem5-stdlib/0-overview.md

 This will obtain the `riscv-disk-img` resource and store it locally for use in a gem5 simulation.

-The resources package references the [`resources.json` file](https://gem5.googlesource.com/public/gem5-resources/+/refs/heads/stable/resources.json) in the [gem5-resources repository](https://gem5.googlesource.com/public/gem5-resources/+/refs/heads/stable) to get info on what resources are available and where they may be downloaded from.
+The resources package references the resources that are available to view at the [gem5 Resources website](https://resources.gem5.org) and the [gem5 Resources repository](https://github.com/gem5/gem5-resources).
+The website is strongly recommended to get info on what resources are available and where they may be downloaded from.
-While this is a machine-readable JSON file, users may use it to lookup the resources available.
-**We hope in the near future to have a website which renders this in a more human-readable manner**.

 ## The Simulate package